DCSO/MISP-dockerized/README.md

 | https://misp.dcso.de/*                  | outgoing  | TCP      | 443              | DCSO MISP Instance, only required for DCSO Customers.                    |

-If you want to use the `hub.docker.com` public Docker Registry, you require the following additionall repositories:
+If you want to use the `hub.docker.com` public Docker Registry, the following additionall repositories are required:

 | URL                  | Direction | Protocol | Destination Port | Notes                                                                       |
 | -------------------- | --------- | -------- | ---------------- | --------------------------------------------------------------------------- |